sitmena/sitech-logs-platform/simpler-sentry.md

 #### Sanity Test & Data snapshots collections
-As a sanity test for this path, the first step would be to check the sent data to Sentry, which would be possible using a mirror API like [﻿webhook.site ](https://webhook.site/)

-that can be done using

-what this site does is it captures the data sent to it, which provides the context, based on the error context format, a web application feasibility review can be done.
+As a sanity test for this path, the first step would be to check the sent data to Sentry, which would be possible using a mirror API like [﻿webhook.site ](https://webhook.site/) what this site does is it captures the data sent to it, which provides the context, based on the error context format, a web application feasibility review can be done.